On the curvature of Einstein-Hermitian surfaces: Introduction

 \begin{thm} If $(M,g,J)$ is a compact complex surface together with an Einstein-Hermitian metric of positive holomorphic bisectional curvature, then it is biholomorphically isometric to $(\mbb{CP}_2,g_{FS})$, the complex projective plane with its Fubini-Study metric up to rescaling. \end{thm}

-We remark in passing that Koca proved an analogous result with the positivity assumption on the \emph{sectional} curvature in \cite{canerpage}.
-However, in the Hermitian case, positivity of sectional and bisectional curvatures are not related in general due to invalidity of equation \eqref{bisecexpansion}.
-Consequently we need different techniques.
+\ni We note that an analogous result with the positivity assumption on the \emph{sectional} curvature is proved in \cite{kocapage} by the second author.
+However, in the Hermitian case, positivity of sectional and bisectional curvatures are not related in general due to invalidity of the summation identity.
+Consequently the techniques in that paper cannot be directly applied here.

-Einstein-Hermitian metrics on compact complex surfaces are classified by LeBrun: \begin{thm}[\cite{OEH4M10}] If $(M,g,J)$ is a compact complex surface together with an Einstein-Hermitian metric, then only one of the following holds. \begin{enumerate} \item $g$ is K\" ahler-Einstein(KE).
+Einstein-Hermitian metrics on compact complex surfaces are classified by LeBrun: \begin{thm}[\cite{LeB:2011}] If $(M,g,J)$ is a compact complex surface together with an Einstein-Hermitian metric, then only one of the following holds. \begin{enumerate} \item $g$ is K\" ahler-Einstein(KE).

-\item $M$ is biholomorphic to $\mbb{CP}_2\sharp\overline{\mbb{CP}}_2$ and $g$ is the Page metric (up to rescaling).
+\item $M$ is biholomorphic to $\mbb{CP}_2\sharp\,\overline{\mbb{CP}}_2$ and $g$ is the Page metric (up to rescaling).

-\item $M$ is biholomorphic to $\mbb{CP}_2\sharp 2\overline{\mbb{CP}}_2$ and $g$ is the Chen-LeBrun-Weber metric (up to rescaling). \end{enumerate} \end{thm}
+\item $M$ is biholomorphic to $\mbb{CP}_2\sharp\, 2\overline{\mbb{CP}}_2$ and $g$ is the Chen-LeBrun-Weber metric (up to rescaling). \end{enumerate} \end{thm}

-In other words, an Einstein-Hermitian metric is either K\"ahler-Einstein to start with, or is one of the two exceptional models.
-These exceptional Einstein metrics are non-K\"ahler, but they are \emph{conformally K\"ahler}.
-We refer the reader to \cite{pagemetric} and \cite{CLW} for more on these metrics.

-By Theorem \ref{bgk} we only need to consider the non-K\"ahler case.
-We start with proving the following main result: